zjnolen/PopGLen/README.md

 ## Getting Started

-To run this workflow, you'll need paired-end raw sequencing data and a reference genome to map it to.
-Currently, the workflow is only compatiblity with datasets containing only a single library and paired-end sequencing run per sample, and reference genomes must be uncompressed.
+To run this workflow, you'll need paired-end raw sequencing data and an uncompressed reference genome to map it to.

 To run the workflow, you will need to be working on a machine with the
 following: